 The PY Grad room and AGSP office (PY-317) is used to foster student networking and promote students’ social and emotional well-being.
 The space is available to book for student-directed educational events, including (but not limited to): meetings for collaborative research projects, seminars, study groups, workshops, and research-sharing events.
 Beyond planned events and activities, the space will be accessible to any Psychology graduate student who would like to casually connect to their peers.
 To gain access to the space, please read and sign the PY Grad Room contract.
 Please read about our progress revitalizing the PY Grad Room in the History section below!

 To request a room booking, please contact us with ‘Room Booking’ in the subject line, specifying the room, date and time.
 If the booking can be established you will receive an e-mail confirmation.
-Room bookings will be unavailable until Winter 2018.

 The Psychology Graduate Student Space is a pet project that emerged out of a desire for graduate students in psychology to have a place to call their own.
 A place to go when you want to work but not in the confines of your office or lab.
 A place where you might want to interact with other graduate students more informally.
 A place where you can get comfortable and put your feet up.
 A place to just be.

 It was discovered that PY 317 used to be this space.
 It used to be filled with students, pretzels, and posters that were likely inappropriate.